chuckcscccl/fixedstr/README.md

 are also no longer enabled by default.
 However, unless you require one of these three types, your build configuration should work as before.
 If you already use `default-features=false`, your configuration should also work as before.
+See the documentation for details and examples of how to configure your build.

 <br>